TripAdvisor Travelers' Choice Award Winner: 2018, 2019, 2020, 2021

 Meeting Location, Times, Days, and Duration

-Most events will meet at 8:30AM on Tuesdays.
-Meeting locations and details will be posted on our Stewards of Sedona Facebook Events Page.
+Most events will meet at 8:30AM on pre-determined dates.
+Meeting locations, event dates, and details will be posted on our Stewards of Sedona Facebook Events Page.
 Most volunteer events last about 3 hours.

 What We Provide